vytasrgl/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Document-Reader.md

 See also `^memorymark()`/`^memoryfree()` for controlling memory use.
 And be aware that setting user variables uses memory.

-If you set a variable like `$$linecount` for every sentene you read, you are using up text memory on every assignment.
+If you set a variable like `$$linecount` for every sentence you read, you are using up text memory on every assignment.
 You can reduce this burden by using the match variables like _19 whenever you can.
 Match variables above _10 are unlikely to ever be used in your patterns, so they can hold temporary data in a